Maps and Plans

 KBR’s collection of maps and plans consists of:

-Many of the hand-drawn, engraved and printed maps dating from before 1800 belong to the collection of valuable objects.
+Many of the hand-drawn, engraved and printed maps dating from before 1800 belong to the collection of valuable objects from the Maps and Plans department.

 The collection is regularly expanded by means of donations, purchases and acquisitions through the Legal Deposit.